-Thirteen dead in Missouri after storm sinks 'duck boat'
+Thirteen dead, divers search sunken Missouri tourist boat for missing

-The National Transportation Safety Board was sending investigators to the scene on Friday, the agency said on Twitter.
+The National Transportation Safety Board and U.S. Coast Guard are investigating, officials said.
+Rader noted that the boat’s captain survived the sinking but the driver did not.

+Officials did not comment on the identities or ages of the other people who drowned.

-“Our number one priority is the families and our employees that were affected by this tragic accident,” Suzanne Smagala-Potts, a spokeswoman for Ripley Entertainment, said on Thursday.
+“Our number one priority is the families and our employees that were affected by this tragic accident,” Suzanne Smagala-Potts, a spokeswoman for Ripley Entertainment, owner of the duck boat, said on Thursday.

-She could not confirm how many crew members were aboard the boat.
+Table Rock Lake is a 67-square-mile (174 sq km) reservoir containing water impounded by the Table Rock Dam on the White River.

 Duck vehicles, used on sightseeing tours around the world, have been involved in a number of fatal accidents on land and in the water in the past two decades.